While many colleges say they are test optional, that’s not the whole story.

 Why Should I Practice for the SAT?

-It goes without saying that practicing for the SAT will obviously help you achieve a higher test score.
 Research shows that students who took practice tests had a stronger performance on their SAT.
 Data from College Board shows completing 1 full-length practice test can lead to an improvement of 25 points on average, and completing 2 or 3 can help you improve further, by 45 or 60 points respectively.
-Preparing for the SAT can also help you with your day to say school work.
-Since the material covered on the SAT is related to core subjects, studying for the test will also help you in your classes, and even in college.

 When Should I Start Studying?